Chaotic-Mess/My-Code-/UniversityOfVictoria/README.md

 ![School Work](https://img.shields.io/badge/SCHOOL%20WORK-008080?style=for-the-badge&logo=google-classroom&logoColor=white)

-Academic coursework in Computer Science — Python fundamentals, data structures, and algorithm analysis.
+Academic coursework in Computer Science — C and C++

 ---

 ## Courses

-### CSC111 – Introduction to Programming
+### CSC111 – Fundamentals of Programming with Engineering Applications I

 **Description**
 C projects and exercises exploring fundamental programming concepts.

 **Topics Covered**
+- The development lifecycle
+- Development environments
+- Control flow
+- Iterative design and refinement
+- Debugging techniques
+- Algorithms
-- Variables, data types, and control structures
+- Data representation and data structures (sequences, arrays and lists)
+- The C development and build process
+- Variables and types
+- Loops, if-statements and functions
-- Functions and modular programming
+- Sequences and arrays
+- Structure types
-- File I/O and data processing
+- File I/O
-- Basic problem-solving strategies
+- Pointers and memory management
+- Linked lists

 **Course Materials**
 - [Assignments](./CSC111/Assignments/)
 - [Labs](./CSC111/Labs/)

 ---

-### CSC116 – Data Structures & Algorithms
+### CSC116 – Fundamentals of Programming with Engineering Applications II

 **Description**
-Focused on algorithm analysis, recursion, and object-oriented programming — with visual JavaScript versions of key concepts.

 **Topics Covered**
-- Algorithm analysis and Big O notation
+- Design and implement programs observing modern C++ best practices (this offering will use the 2020 C++ Standard)
+- Apply C++ standard collections, such as Strings, Vectors, Lists, Sets and Maps, to programming tasks.
-- Recursion and dynamic programming
+- Choose practical algorithms and data structures based on the constraints of a programming task.
-- Object-oriented design principles
+- Evaluate C++ expressions and types.
+- Use exception semantics instead of implicit preconditions to develop more robust code.
+- Analyze the run-time behavior of C++ programs, including programs whose control flow is affected by exception handling.
+- Apply functional programming techniques (such as anonymous functions) to modularize code.
+- Implement abstract data types (such as general-purpose collections, or application-specific interfaces) using classes and object oriented programming.
+- Apply access control mechanisms to produce effectively encapsulated objects.
-- Classic data structures (linked lists, trees, graphs)
+- Implement dynamic data structures such as lists or trees
-- Sorting and searching algorithms
+- Produce abstracted and modular code using templates and generic programming.
+- Understand and distinguish between the concepts of overloading and overriding functions.
+- Implement, test, and debug recursive functions and procedures.

 **Course Materials**
 - [Assignments](./CSC116/Assignments/)